NPI Early Years

 Bailey in NPI 6th floor lab Wilder Penfield and Percival Bailey,

 Oscar Sugar, neurosurgery John Garvin UIC neurology –

 NPI faculty in 1953, front row from the left Paul Bucy, Eric Oldberg,

 Percival Bailey, Oscar Sugar.
 John Garvin is in the back row

 Furthest to the right)

-NPI Faculty in 1954, from the left Ben Lichtenstein, unknown, Eric
+NPI Faculty in 1954, from the left Ben Lichtenstein, Roland Mackay, Eric

 Oldberg, Percival Bailey, Fred Gibbs, Paul Bucy.
 Dr. Garvin in the